 'Choose' Well by choosing the right service.
 The short video below is all about Choosing the Right Service.

 You can now view Results, Problems, Allergies and Medications within your medical record, book your next appointment, or order your repeat prescription online using Patient Access.
 Available 24 hours a day, whether you are at home or work, it is especially useful when the practice is closed or telephone lines are busy.
-Click here to register online or use the service (Click the Register - Create an Account option.).
+Register online or use the service (Click the Register - Create an Account option.).
 Or ask at Reception for the appropriate application form and information leaflet.
-We will require photographic ID and proof of address to process your application.
+We will require photographic ID and proof of address to process your application so even if you register online, you will still have to come to the surgery to show your ID.
+Please note; whilst the facility to order medication online and access medical records online remains available, online access to appointments is currently suspended due to the coronavirus pandemic.

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.